Abdelsalam-Ebrahim/Hangman-Game/README.md

 5. The game ends when the word is guessed or all the parts of the hangman are drawn.

 ### Live Demo
-Check out the live demo of Leon: [Hangman Game Demo](https://abdelsalam-ebrahim.github.io/Hangman-Game/)
+Check out the live demo of the game: [Hangman Game Demo](https://abdelsalam-ebrahim.github.io/Hangman-Game/)